Opinion | This year, Black History Month is all about the here and now

 On the other hand, the celebration aims to strengthen and fortify African Americans (and to offer an invitation to others to bear witness).
 As a child growing up on the coast of Mississippi, where I was taught to love Stonewall Jackson (can you imagine?), my eyes widened with surprise and joy when I learned of our achievements and of our resistance.
 I sang, at the top of my lungs and a bit off-key, Stevie Wonder’s “Black Man.”
 For me, then and now, Black History Month affirmed that we were, that I was, somebody.

 Black history works, then, as a shelter from rough storms, and the head winds are particularly dangerous today.
-Local school boards are banning books that they say make our children feel uncomfortable or introduce values that run contrary to their view of decency.
+School boards are banning books that they say make our children feel uncomfortable or introduce values that run contrary to their view of decency.
 States, including Texas and New Hampshire, have passed laws that restrict how teachers can talk about the history of racism in their classrooms.
 Access to the ballot box is again being curtailed.
 Erasure is returning on many fronts.
 As historian Tera Hunter, author of “Bound in Wedlock: Slavery and Free Black Marriage in the Nineteenth Century,” told me, “Speaking and writing historical truths that are inclusive of African American lives and contributions are more under threat than ever in the public square.”

 Some Americans clamor for a national history that corroborates this country’s greatness and virtue; they want a history that confirms our innocence and makes for a pleasant read.
 Black history, they seem to believe, darkens their polished version of the story.
 Nell Irvin Painter, a former president of the Organization of American Historians and author of “The History of White People,” put it this way: “The controversy raging now is over the degree to which American history, as we and our ancestors experienced it, is US history.
 [T]housands of our fellow citizens are up in arms against that very proposition.”